 Precocial Birds (Feathers)

 It is also common that precocial birds have greater clutches of eggs than altricial birds.
 Altricial songbirds will attempt to lay two clutches of around six eggs over the year.
-They spend time carefully raising them in the nest, and then hopefully, the large majority will fledge.
-Precocial birds know that their survival rate is lower and will have one big brood or double the size.
+They spend time carefully raising them in the nest, and hopefully, the large majority will fledge.
+Precocial birds know their survival rate is lower and will have one big brood or double the size.
 This increases the chance of some offspring surviving.

 Can Precocial Birds Fly After Hatching?